Jeffrey Weeks (sociologist)

-Jeffrey Weeks is an historian and sociologist specialising in work on sexuality.
+Jeffrey Weeks is a British historian and sociologist specialising in work on gender and sexuality.
 He is among the academics in the early period of gay men's studies in Britain that emerged from the Gay Liberation Front (GLF) which he joined in 1970 and the Gay Left of which he was a founding member.
 He has been described as "the most significant British intellectual working on sexuality to emerge from the radical sexual movements of the 1970s.”

 Early life

 Weeks was born in 1945 in the small town of Porth in the Rhondda Valleys in South Wales, historically one of the most famous coal mining areas in the world.
 His parents were both from mining stock.
 He grew up in a loving family in an overwhelmingly working class area where a strong sense of community was the basis for everyday life, and was educated in local schools and at Porth County Grammar School, one of the leading boys’ schools in the area.
 But he increasingly felt a tension between the strongly conservative gender and sexual values of the mining valleys and his own developing sexuality.
 He left home to go to university in London in 1964, and studied at University College London (1964–1969), where he obtained a BA (Hons) in history in 1967, followed by an MPhil in the history of political theory.
 His years as a student in London gave him the opportunity to explore his sexuality fully, and to begin to live a queer life.